g-kutty/py-tour/lessons/01/introduction/variables.md

 - We create the social media caption for the photograph of nature we took on our hike, but then update the caption to include important social media tags we almost forgot.

 &nbsp;
-## Booleans
+### Booleans
 ***

 - Sometimes we have a need for variables that are either `true` or `false`.
-This datatype, which can only ever take one of two values, is called a __boolean__.
+This datatype, which can only ever take one of two values, is called a boolean.

 - In Python, we define booleans using the keywords `True` and `False`: